-Class/Tutor/Form Your name and position
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-group in school

-Nature of concern/disclos
+Nature of concern/disclosure

-Please include where you were there, what did the child say or c , what you saw, who else was
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

 Who are you passing this information to?
 Name:

 Position:

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

+Your signature:

+Time form completed: Date:

+Time form received by DSL:

+Action taken by DSL: